Multi-armed bandits#

 In this particular case, we see that tau = 1.0 is a good choice, which means that the probability of selecting an action is directly proportional to \(e^{Q(a)}\).
 So, why should we use tau at all?

-The softmax strategy is designed to work well under drift; that is, when the underlying probability distributions (in this case, the probability of receiving a reward) change over time.
+The softmax strategy is designed to work well under drift; that is, when the underlying rewards or probability distributions change over time.
 In many real problems, the underlying probability distributions are not static.
 For example, if we are using a multi-armed bandit to determine which products to show to people visiting our website, where the reward is whether they click on the product link, the preferences of our visitors will change over time, depending on e.g. the news cycle, the weather, fashion, etc. Sometimes, preferences can change very quickly.
+Problems where the underlying rewards or probabilities can change over time are called restless bandits.

 If we plot the performance of the softmax algorithm with this, the results are as follows: